AnthenaMatrix/The-I-Exemption-Bypassing-LLM-Ethical-Filters/README.md

 - **Simpler Logic**: It's also possible that the system is programmed to handle declarative statements ("people engage") more easily than subjective ones ("I engage").

+## Bypass Examples

+- **[ChatGPT 4](https://github.com/AnthenaMatrix/The-I-Exemption-Bypassing-LLM-Ethical-Filters/blob/main/ChatGPT4-Example.txt)**: Example of the technique being used on ChatGPT4

+- **[ChatGPT 3.5](https://github.com/AnthenaMatrix/The-I-Exemption-Bypassing-LLM-Ethical-Filters/blob/main/ChatGPT3.5-Example.txt)**: Example of the technique being used on ChatGPT 3.5

+- **[Gemini](https://github.com/AnthenaMatrix/The-I-Exemption-Bypassing-LLM-Ethical-Filters/blob/main/Gemini-Example.txt)**: Example of the technique being used on Gemini

 ## Importance and Considerations

 While the "I" Exemption highlights a programming quirk, it doesn't necessarily imply the LLM truly understands the ethics behind the situation.
 Here are some crucial points to consider: